Hemanth3303/Accumulator-Based-Programming-Language/README.md

 # Specification
 * At the beginning of a program, accumulator is initialized to zero.
 * Accumulator is a signed 32-bit integer.(int32_t)
-* Supports the following instructions
+* Supports the following instructions: i, d, s, r, o, c.
+* Any character that is not part of the above instruction set is ignored.
+* Newline and whitespaces are also ignored.
 ## Instructions
 | Instruction   | Effect on accumulator |
 | ------------- |:---------------------:|